 List of electives: students may select the courses from the following list:

 A minimum of 1 elective at the 200-level or above

 A minimum of 3 electives at the 300-level or above

 A minimum of 2 electives at the 400-level:

 ENGL 275 Contemporary Latinx Literature

 LING 200 Language and Linguistics

 SPAN 210 Cinema for Spanish Conversation

 SPAN 225 Business Communication in Spanish

 SPAN 234 Music and Culture in the Hispanic World

 SPAN 333 Iberian Culture and Civilization

 SPAN 334 Latin American Culture and Civilization

 SPAN 341 Survey of Iberian Literature

 SPAN 342 Survey of Latin American Literature

 SPAN 375 Graphic Narrative

 SPAN 382 Television and New Media in the Hispanic World

 SPAN 388 Spanish Cinema in Post-Franco Spain

 SPAN 400 Introduction to Translation

 SPAN 431 Contemporary Trends of the Hispanic World

 SPAN 443 Latin American Film

 SPAN 426 The Spanish Civil War

 SPAN 446 Testimonial Literature of the Dirty War

 SPAN 448 Controversial Cinema in Latin America

 SPAN 490 Independent Study in Spanish

 SPAN 495 Internship Practicum in Spanish

-Education Minor Requirements:

-Teacher of Foreign Languages: Grades 5-12 EDUC 200 Education in American Society with Field Study I EDUC 222 Sheltered English Immersion EDIL 302 Secondary Methods with Field Study II: Special Needs and Educational Technology EDIL 327 Professional Preparation and Field Study II: General and Discipline-Specific Methods for World Languages, Grades 5 - 12 EDPS 427A Secondary Professional Practicum A: World Languages Grades 5 - 12 (2 course-credits) EDPS 427B Secondary Professional Practicum B: World Languages Grades 5 - 12 (2 course-credits) PSYC 200 Psychology of Development For further information on teacher education, see the Education Department section of the catalog.
-WORLD LANGUAGES MAJOR The World Languages major is unique in the Massachusetts State University system.
-A student majoring in World Languages will select one of three (3) concentrations: Chinese, World Languages, or International Management.
-The department also offers beginning courses in Portuguese and Russian.
-The General Education Requirement All students must satisfy a general education requirement consisting of ten (10) courses outside of the major department.
-The General Education Domain I-C (Language) requirement is satisfied through the completion of the World Languages major.
-Course Prerequisites Courses may have specified conditions for enrollment, such as prior completion of less advanced courses, permission of the instructor, or appropriate placement test scores.
+WORLD LANGUAGES AND LINGUISTICS MAJOR (U LL)

+The World Languages and Linguistics major is unique in the Massachusetts State University system.
+Students in this major engage in the comparative study of languages and in the science of linguistics.
+This major offers students a foundation in language and linguistic skills, as well as knowledge of diverse cultures.
+The program prepares students to meaningfully interact in a global and multilingual environment.

+The General Education Requirement

+All students must satisfy a general education requirement consisting of ten (10) courses outside of the major department.
+The General Education Domain I-C (Language) requirement is satisfied through the completion of this major.

+Course Prerequisites

+Courses may have specified conditions for enrollment, such as prior completion of less advanced courses, permission of the instructor, or appropriate placement test scores.
 Students should refer to course descriptions in the department listings for prerequisite requirements.

-Department Requirements for the major:
+Major Requirements: